selfdefined/web-app/11ty/definitions/antisemitism.md

 "[...] the conjunction of the prefix ‘anti’ with ‘Semitism’ indicates antisemitism as referring to all people who speak Semitic languages or to all those classified as ‘Semites’.
 The term has, however, since its inception referred to prejudice against Jews alone."

-The unhyphenated spelling is preferred as a way to delegitimize the idea that antiseminism is inclusive of all Semitic people, e.g. non-Jewish Arabs, Assyrians, and Arameans.
+The unhyphenated spelling is preferred as a way to delegitimize the idea that antiseminism is inclusive of all Semitic people (e.g., non-Jewish Arabs, Assyrians, and Arameans).